Ion thruster: Lunar Gateway

 The Power and Propulsion Element (PPE) is a module on the Lunar Gateway that provides power generation and propulsion capabilities.
-It is targeting launch on a commercial vehicle in January 2024.
+It is targeting launch on a Falcon Heavy no earlier than 2027.
 It would probably use the 50 kW Advanced Electric Propulsion System (AEPS) under development at NASA Glenn Research Center and Aerojet Rocketdyne.

 MARS-CAT

 The MARS-CAT (Mars Array of ionospheric Research Satellites using the CubeSat Ambipolar Thruster) mission is a two 6U CubeSat concept mission to study Mars' ionosphere.
 The mission would investigate its plasma and magnetic structure, including transient plasma structures, magnetic field structure, magnetic activity and correlation with solar wind drivers.
 The CAT thruster is now called the RF thruster and manufactured by Phase Four.

 Interstellar missions

 Geoffrey A. Landis proposed using an ion thruster powered by a space-based laser, in conjunction with a lightsail, to propel an interstellar probe.